Published February 14 2023, last revised March 14 2025.

 During Covid there were two worlds.
 There was the world narrated on TV where everything was fine and this was simply our ‘new normal’.
 And there was the one we lived in.

-As we reached out to each other looking for a dose of reality and some human connection, we found walls had been erected on all sides preventing meaningful discussion.
+As we reached out to each other looking for a dose of reality and some human connection, we found that walls had been erected all around us preventing meaningful discussion.

 Indoors, social media platforms were deleting our private messages.
 Outdoors police officers were arresting parents for walking and playing with their children.